Eschatologue/CM_wiki/docs/class/rogue/justiciar.md

 ### Level 9: Wrathful Strikes

 When you hit a creature with an attack that includes Sneak Attack damage, you can expend a level 1+ spell slot to empower your strike with divine judgment.
-The additional damage from your Sneak Attack becomes **:dmg-radi: Radiant**{ .dmg-radi } or **:dmg-necr: Necrotic**{ .dmg-necr } damage (choose each time), and you can treat any 1 or 2 on the Sneak Attack damage roll as a 3.
+The additional damage from your Sneak Attack becomes **:dmg-radi: Radiant**{ .dmg-radi } or **:dmg-necr: Necrotic**{ .dmg-necr } damage (choose each time), and you roll each of your Sneak Attack dices twice and use either roll against the target.

 ### Level 13: Divine Step